IdzhansKhairi/Java_Programming/Dart_Flutter_Language/README.md

-## #10 Flutter Tutorial for Beginners - Containers and Padding
+## #15 Flutter Tutorial for Beginners - Expanded Widgets
+- Expended properties is usefull to expand the content until at the end of the screen (Filling in the screen).
 - By using flex, as we can see the code below, it basically divides it into 6 partitions.
 - Number one going to take 3 out of 6 partitions, number 2 going to take 2 out of 6 partitions and number 1 going to take 1 out of 6 partitions.
 ```dart